-- Energetically cleanse my living space at least once a month.
+- Energetically cleansing my living space at least once a month.

 - I cast and release a magical circle every time I work magic.

-- I have made an effort to observe and not absorb other people’s energies.
-(As a tarot reading, high priestess empath, that was my number one priority.)
+- I’ve made an effort to observe and not absorb other people’s energies.
+As a tarot reading and high priestess empath, that was my number one priority.

 A good place to start is to learn a quick shielding technique and then build your skills up from there.